martingr1/golfvouchers/README.md

 This project was written in Gitpod IDE, using Python, Django, CSS, HTML and Javascript.

 Payments are handled via stripe API.

+All images are hosted in a specific AWS Bucket created for the project.

 To log into the app please click the 'Hello!
 Sign In' link in the nav bar at the top of the page, and click on the register button.